Our lettings policy

 • Applicants who are assessed with none of the above housing needs but consider that they are unsuitably housed

 Please note that the above is a summary of our priority bands.
-More detailed information about how we determine an applicant's priority can be found in our Allocation Policy.
+More detailed information about how we determine an applicant's priority can be found in our Allocation Policies.

-Priority awards will be reviewed regularly and may be reduced if you refuse offers of suitable housing that meet your needs.
+Priority awards will be reviewed regularly and may be downgraded if you refuse offers of suitable housing that meet your needs.

-The number of bedrooms we will allocate depends on the size of the household.
+The number of bedrooms we will allocate depends on the composition of the household.
 We will calculate this on the following basis:

 • 1 bedroom for each adult and their partner or spouse